cyberitsolutions/alloc-cli/README.md

 `./alloc <option-here>`

-For a lit of options, run:
+For a list of options, run:

 `./alloc --help`